SERVICES

 • Creative expression programs

-• Education groups on drug education, a positive lifestyle, spiritual awareness, gambling, family/relationships, trauma, finances, preparing for work, education and volunteer engagement
+• Education groups delivered by our professional community partnerships, covering drug education, positive lifestyle, spiritual awareness, gambling addiction, family/relationships, trauma, finances, preparing for work, general education and volunteer engagement

 • Weekly Group Therapy and practical teaching on issues such as; conflict resolution, anger management, communication skills, identity and self-worth, life skills, vocational counselling, assertiveness training and boundary setting.